ALEXANDER CAMERON AND CATHERINE MCCALLUM

 Death certificate for Peter Cameron (www.scotlandspeople.gov.uk)

-James Cameron "died young".
+James Cameron

 Alexander Cameron, nicknamed "Sandy", worked in Strachur.
 Peter said, "They pay sheep for the half of his wages.
 He is a tall strong fellow."
 James Cameron wrote, "Sandy is shepherd on the same farm (in Strachur, with Archibald and Hellen), but I had a letter from Sandy today and he tells me he has given up his place and intends to try some other work...
-Sandy is a tall very good looking young man, the brawest of all the family, and remarkably clean, steady and well behaved."
+Sandy is a tall very good looking young man, the brawest of all the family, and remarkably clean, steady and well behaved.

 (To view the full text of the letters written to John Alexander Cameron by his family, click here.)